-This session aims at discussing psychometric and professional questions relating to cognitive/intellectual assessment utilizing WISC-V for children and adolescents in a therapeutic school setting.
+This session aims at an overview of psychometric and professional questions relating to cognitive/intellectual and personality assessment utilizing Weschler tools and Millon scales (MACI; M-PACI) for children and adolescents in a therapeutic school_setting.
 Topics covered include typical referral questions, review of psychological instrument and discussion of their psychometric strengths/weaknesses, prevention of common administration, scoring and interpretation errors, use of scoring software (and related professional ethics questions), results' interpretation, common profiles and differential diagnosis, and suggested/ recommended batteries for specific referral questions.
+Learning objectives:

-- Interns will be able to describe WISC- V including their available indices and use their standard and supplementary tests, and test selection for diverse referral questions. - Interns will be able to describe the cognitive processes as represented by the WISC-V domain scores. - Interns will be able to reflect on the theoretical link between cognitive processes and specific academic skills. - Interns will be able to utilize web-based scoring platforms (e.g., Q Global) for WISC-V scoring protocol.
+- Interns will be able to describe cognitive and personality measures including their available indices and use their standard and supplementary tests, and test - selection for diverse referral questions - Interns will also review related case examples with diverse intellectual and socioemotional and personality measure scores and diagnostic profiles.

+- Interns will be able to reflect on the theoretical link between cognitive processes and specific academic skills. - Interns will be able to utilize web-based scoring platforms (e.g., Q Global) for WISC-V scoring protocol.